nroi/cpcache/README.md

 ```

 and create the directory for you.
 You can safely ignore this warning.
 Alternatively, if you prefer not to have pacman emit
-this warning, you might consider adadpting your `/etc/fstab` to create a second tmpfs on `/var/cache/pacman/pkg`.
+this warning, you might consider adapting your `/etc/fstab` to create a second tmpfs on `/var/cache/pacman/pkg`.